 - Good Strategy Bad Strategy: The Difference and Why It Matters

 - Traction: How Any Startup Can Achieve Explosive Customer Growth

 - The Challenger Customer: Selling to the Hidden Influencer Who Can Multiply Your Results

 - Revenue Engine: Why Revenue Performance Management is the Next Frontier of Competitive Advantage

-That’s a differentiator in software, but there are other high margin, sales-centric, industries with similar economics where the methods discussed here could also apply.
-I’d not be surprised to see someone you’ve never heard of apply these principles to their niche and quickly become the dominate player.
+That’s a differentiator in software, but there are other high-margin, sales-centric, industries with similar economics where the methods discussed here could also apply.
+I’d not be surprised to see someone you’ve never heard of apply these principles to their niche and quickly become the dominant player.
 Examples:

 - Commercial Real Estate Leasing and Sales

 - Others (I welcome additions)

 Not long ago, I had a client whose senior leadership decided marketing should no longer optimize their efforts to generate qualified leads for the sales team (qualified leads) but should instead own opportunity creation (qualified opportunities) as their primary metric.
 In their case, an opportunity created meant an initial meeting had been set with a person with the ability to purchase the product (seniority, job function, company size) and that person expressed a need and an interest to address the pain their software solved.